Stefan-Straka/JMeter/README.md

-# Postman API
+# JMeter

-Postman collections and enviroments with requests testing process of booking reservation in hotel.
+Project contains some REST API, SOAP API and recording of online shop purchase process.

 ## :bulb: Table of content